Epoprostenol (By injection)

 How to Use This Medicine:

-- This medicine is given continuously as an infusion through a catheter placed in a vein.
-Your doctor will prescribe your exact dose.
+- Your doctor will prescribe your exact dose and tell you how often it should be given.
+A nurse or other trained health professional will teach you or a caregiver how to give this medicine.
+This medicine is given as an infusion through a catheter that is placed into a vein.
 Do not use more medicine than your doctor tells you to.
 Do not stop your treatment unless your doctor tells you to.

-- You will be shown how to use the infusion pump.
+- Your doctor or nurse will teach you how to prepare the medicine and how to use the pump for the infusion.
+This medicine must be given continuously by a portable pump.
 Make sure you understand all instructions.
 Ask your doctor or home healthcare provider if you have any questions.

 - Ask your doctor who to call if you have any problems with the infusion pump.
 You may be given a second pump in case the first pump stops working.
 Make sure you have access to this pump as a backup at all times.